 - To prevent or investigate possible wrongdoing in connection with the Service

 - To protect the personal safety of users of the Service or the public

 The security of your data is important to us but remember that no method of transmission over the Internet or method of electronic storage is 100% secure.
 While we strive to use commercially acceptable means to protect your Personal Data, we cannot guarantee their absolute security.

 Our Policy on “Do Not Track” Signals under the California Online Protection Act (CalOPPA)

 We do not support Do Not Track (“DNT”).
 Do Not Track is a preference you can set in your web browser to inform websites that you do not want to be tracked.
 You can enable or disable Do Not Track by visiting the Preferences or Settings page of your web browser.

 Your Data Protection Rights under the General Data Protection Regulation and the UK Data Protection Act 2018

 If our processing of your Personal Data is subject to the GDPR and/or the DPA, you have certain data protection rights.
-United for Global Mental Health aims to take reasonable steps to allow you to correct, amend, delete or limit the use of your Personal Data.
+City Mental Health Alliance aims to take reasonable steps to allow you to correct, amend, delete or limit the use of your Personal Data.
 If you wish to be informed about what Personal Data we hold about you and if you want your Personal Data to be removed from our systems, please contact us.
 In certain circumstances, you have the following data protection rights:

 - The right to access, update or delete the information we have on you.
 Whenever made possible, you can access, update or request deletion of your Personal Data directly within your account settings section.
 If you are unable to perform these actions yourself, please contact us to assist you.